AnyLog-co/documentation/mqtt.md

 This process initiates a client that subscribes to a list of topics registered on a MQTT broker.
 When a new message is added to the broker and associated with the subscribed topic, the broker will push the message to the AnyLog instance.
 On the AnyLog instance, messages are mapped to JSON structures and aggregated to files that are treated according to the configuration of the node.
 For example, the data can be ingested to a local database or send to a different node.
-The message data on the nNyLog instance is treated as ***streaming data***, this process is explained at [File Mode and STreaming Mode](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#file-mode-and-streaming-mode).
+The message data on the AnyLog instance is treated as ***streaming data***, this process is explained at [File Mode and STreaming Mode](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#file-mode-and-streaming-mode).

 ***The command structure***
 <pre>
 run mqtt client where [list of options]
 </pre>
 The list of options are represented by 'key' = value' and separated by 'and'.
 Providing the ***broker*** value is mandatory.
-ALl the other fields are optional depending on the broker setting.
+ALl the other fields are optional depending on the broker setting and how the messages need to be processed.
-The details of the topic are enclosed in brackets and the MQTT client process could subscribe to multiple topics.
+The details of the topic are enclosed in parentheses and the MQTT client declared on the command line could subscribe to multiple topics.
 The command format with subscriptions to multiple topics is as follows:
 <pre>
-run mqtt client where [connection parameters] and [generic parameters] and topic = [topic 1 params] and topic = [topic 2 params] ....
+run mqtt client where [connection parameters] and [generic parameters] and topic = (topic 1 params) and topic = (topic 2 params) ....
 </pre>

-To subscribe to one or more topics, 3 types of parameters needs to be provided:
+The subscription details of each topic are enclosed in the parenthesis and include 3 types of parameters:
 1. Connection Params - providing the information that allows to connect to the broker.
-2. Generic Params - Configuration parameters that apply to messages regardless of the subscribed topic.
+2. Generic Params - Configuration parameters that apply to all messages regardless of the subscribed topic.
 3. Topic Params - Include the topic name and the rules of how to map the message such that it can be processed by the AnyLog node.